clartaq/cwiki/resources/private/md/Tag_Design.md

 ---
 #### update-tags-for-page ####

 This is the "workhorse" of the tags database functions.
+All attempts to change the tags from outside of the database namespace should be routed through this function.

 **Arguments**: